atlas-bear/recommended-reading/README.md

 A curated collection of essential reading materials for intelligence professionals working to understand and combat illicit trade.

 ## Non-Fiction

+### Financial Crime and Illicit Networks

+- **Global Shell Games: Experiments in Transnational Relations, Crime, and Terrorism** by Michael G. Findley, Daniel L. Nielson, and J. C. Sharman

+  - A groundbreaking experimental study that unveils how easy it is to form anonymous shell corporations.
+The authors posed as international consultants and approached nearly 4,000 services in over 180 countries to expose the vulnerabilities in global financial systems that enable terrorist financing, corruption, and illegal arms trades.

+- **Understanding Terrorist Finance** by Timothy Wittig
+  - A comprehensive framework for analyzing terrorist finance that dispels popular myths about how terrorist groups access and use financial resources.
+Wittig demonstrates how terrorists interact with everyday economic systems rather than operating in a separate shadow financial universe, providing crucial insights for intelligence professionals working on counter-terrorism finance.

 ### Global Economics and Politics